 \\ Includes a portfolio of ISK mortgage loans, FX mortgage loans and loans to Icelandic municipalities, organisations and other government related entities, which had previously been pledged by the Bank to the ICB.
-In January 2010 this portfolio, ISK 84.054 million (at fair value) along with ISK 28.771 million (at fair value) of Icens from the Icens to customers' portfolio, was injected into Arion Bank as part of the Bank's capitalization of Arion Bank.
+In January 2010 this portfolio, ISK 84.054 million (at fair value) along with ISK 28.771 million (at fair value) of loans from the loans to customers' portfolio, was injected into Arion Bank as part of the Bank's capitalization of Arion Bank.